 • Masterclasses from visiting world-class professional musicians.

-• Support in establishing your own peer-led musical activities – solo performance, chamber groups, composition.
+• Where appropriate, support in establishing your own peer-led musical activities – solo performance, chamber groups, composition.

-• A range of performance opportunities as soloists and/or part of an ensemble.
+• A range of exciting performance opportunities as soloists and/or part of an ensemble.

 • Opportunities to enjoy, appreciate and learn from high-quality performances given by distinguished musicians and ensembles, both at Bradfield College and through organised trips to professional concerts further afield.